Back to Blog

 It makes sense that over this time as the number of health clubs and gyms has risen, so has the number of members.
 The fitness industry was thriving with year-on-year growth pre-pandemic, and the future looked bright, but 2020 became the year that changed everything.

-The Fitness Industry and COVID-19
+The Fitness Industry Before and After the Pandemic

 • The 2020 IHRSA report forecast that 2020 would be a challenging year for the fitness industry.